PROMOTING RESEARCH & SCHOLARSHIP ON THE ARTIST

 Amedeo Modigliani (1884-1920) was an Italian Jewish artist who spent most of his career in Paris.
 He is considered one of the greatest artists of the twentieth century and of all time.
-Each year, he is among the top selling artists (as noted on the Louise Blouin Art Sales Index).
-His portraits combine a range of influences including African masks, Cycladic sculpture, Medieval art as well as Gauguin, Cézanne and Cubism.
-His portraits of women are sublime and those of children are charmingly poignant.
+Each year, he is among the top-selling artists (as noted on the Louise Blouin Art Sales Index).
+His portraits combine a range of influences including African masks, Cycladic sculpture, and Medieval art, as well as Gauguin, Cézanne and Cubism.
+His portraits of women are sublime; those of children are charmingly poignant.
 His nudes tie him into a long artistic tradition and are both provocative and highly coveted.
 All of the artist's works convey an appealing, soulful and spiritual quality.
-Modigliani was the only artist of his generation, along with Picasso and Matisse, who was accomplished in three media: painting, sculpture and drawing.
+Modigliani, Picasso and Matisse were the only artists of their generation who were accomplished in three media: painting, sculpture and drawing.

 July 12: Amedeo Clemente Modigliani is born in the large, cosmopolitan town of Livorno, Italy, near Pisa.